 How can you maximize electric scooter battery life?

-You can prolong battery life by storing the scooter fully discharged, charging it with a current of under 2 amps, and not operating the scooter when it is too cold (below 32 F) or too hot (above 114 F).
+You can prolong battery life by storing the scooter charged around 75%, charging it with a current of under 2 amps, and not operating the scooter when it is too cold (below 32 F) or too hot (above 114 F).
+When storing for prolonged periods of time, make sure to top up the batteries periodically.

 How to store electric scooter batteries?

-It is best to store electric scooters with their batteries fully discharged and in temperatures above 32 F but below 114 F.
+It is best to store electric scooters with their batteries charged around 75% and in temperatures above 32 F but below 114 F. When storing for very long periods of time, make sure to charge them periodically so they are not being stored discharged.